Superfast West Yorkshire and York Broadband

 It is the government’s current target to achieve 85% Gigabit Broadband coverage by 2025.

 The programme now covers the following administrative districts; Bradford, Calderdale, Kirklees, Leeds, Wakefield and City of York.
 The Combined Authority is responsible for coordinating across all 6 regions to ensure an integrated and unified approach.

-- How is it being Funded?
+- How was it Funded?

-- How Is It Being Delivered?
+- How was it Delivered?